-- (c) All applicants are encouraged to participate in a pre-application conference with the staff and Design Review Committee for informal review prior to proceeding with construction drawings or preparing an application.
-All new buildings, or where a building is being remodeled to as to change at least 75 percent of the façade facing Newmark, must be reviewed by the DRC which will make a recommendation to staff.
-All other proposals will be reviewed by staff in collaboration with the DRC.
-Staff will make the final determination whether or not the standards are met. - (cd)An Architectural Design Review (Chapter 17.390) shall be filed with attachments along with drawings or photographs illustrating the building's relationship to adjacent built structures.
+- and approval, or the Special Development process which involves Planning Commission review and approval with a public hearing.
+The General Development process is based on specific standards and involves no discretionary decisions.
+If an applicant wishes to propose a design that does not comply with the specific standards and is based on more flexibility and creativity, the Planning Commission reviews it in a public hearing through a discretionary Special Development process. - (c) An Architectural Design Review (Chapter 17.390) shall be filed with attachments along with drawings or photographs illustrating the building's relationship to adjacent built structures.
 This review shall include the applicant's responses to Chapter 17.390 Design Review Criteria. - (d) Murals may be permitted but only with Planning Commission approval as described in Chapter 17.240.050, Option Two - Design Review as Special Development.
 Final approval by the City in the form of occupancy or other appropriate permits (final inspection) will not be granted until construction and modifications in accordance with the approved designs are acknowledged by the Public Works and Development Director as being in compliance.